Ingerop Logo Ingerop Logo

 CULTURE, SPORTS & LEISURE France Stadium Paris Arena

-RESIDENTIAL & HOSPITALITY
+RESIDENTIAL & HOTELS

-MIXED-USE PROJECTS & DISTRICTS
+MIXED-USE PROJECTS & URBAN DEVELOPMENTS

 RETAIL, INDUSTRY & LOGISTICS

-TRANSPORTATION HUBS Geneva Airport
+TRANSPORT HUBS Geneva Airport

 Services

-• Assistance and Consultancy
+• Consultancy and advisory

-• Strategic consulting, due diligence procedures
+• Strategic consulting and due diligence

 • Certification support